hmchen47/DataScience/ML/MLNN-Hinton/12-Boltzmann.md

     </a>
   </div>

-+ Example: modling MNIST digits w/ DBM
++ Example: modeling MNIST digits w/ DBM
   + can a DBM learn a good model of the MNIST digits?
     + a DBM trained by using mean field for the positive phase and updating fantasy particles by alternating btw even layer and odd layer for negative phase
     + judgement:
       + remove all the input and then generate samples from your model
       + run the Markov chain for a long time until it's burned in
       + look at the samples got